 You’re probably thinking, “Shouldn’t I run promotions on Black Friday and Cyber Monday—not before?”
 Yes, you should do special discounts for those days, but you want your products to be found in search, too.
 If any of your products are located on page two of your top keyword searches, chances are they won’t get noticed.
 By running promotions several weeks and days before the most lucrative sales days of the year, you’ll boost your products’ search ranking.

 Your conversion rate on Amazon is the single most important factor in how your products’ rank on Amazon.
 If you have consistently high sales, you will get bumped up in the rankings because Amazon wants to make more money.
 Products with high sales velocity are proof to Amazon that they will make more profit.
 By pushing a popular product up in the search ranking, Amazon and the seller will make more money, plus it delights the shopper.
 Here are some tips to help get your products’ ranked higher in search:

 - Make sure you complete the other three steps from above to maximize your products’ discoverability.

 - Research the sales velocity of your competitors to get an understanding of how many more products a day you need to sell in order to outrank them.
-You can use the free Scope extension to start your research.
+You can use Scope to start your research.